acrenwelge/acrenwelge.github.io/_posts/2017-03-09-color-palette.md

 set an arbitrary initial color using the hex code as shown above.

 ## The CSS
-Gosh I love Sass, and using it here really helped!
+Gosh I love [Sass](http://sass-lang.com), and using it here really helped!
 Not only did I use Sass variables, but I also utilized the built-in color functions: `darken()`, `lighten()`, `saturate()`, `invert()`, `grayscale()`, `adjust-hue()`, and `complement()`.
-Although color manipulation was done with the Javascript plugins, I used these functions to style the buttons nicely.
+Although color manipulation was done with the JavaScript plugins, I used these functions to style the buttons nicely.
 I also used a media query `@media screen and (max-width: 730px) {...}` to hide some buttons and options on smaller screens.

 I also used an icon gallery called [Font Awesome](http://fontawesome.io) which added some visual flare to my buttons.

-## The Javascript
+## The JavaScript
-I used two Javascript libraries on this project:
+I used two JavaScript libraries on this project:

 * jscolor, for a color picker
 * tinycolor, for performing operations on colors (lighten, darken, etc)

 ### Color Picker
 First I wanted to be able to change the color of any column with the color picker.
-The Javascript code for this is quite simple, actually:
+The JavaScript code for this is quite simple, actually:
 {% highlight js %}
 $(".jscolor").on('change', function(){
   var pickerColor = tinycolor($(this).val());